Young, No. 1 Alabama escape Texas on late FG 20-19

 AP Sports Writer

-Young was hit and harassed by the Texas defense most of the game, but the Heisman Trophy-winning quarterback put together a big fourth quarter.

-He had a twisting, off-balance touchdown pass, and then a 20-yard scramble in the final minute to set up Reichard’s winning kick.
-Young easily dodged a blitzing defender, then had wide open field ahead of him to scamper.
+“Houdini act,” Texas coach Steve Sarkisian said of the player he once helped recruit when he was an assistant at Alabama.

+Texas had pressured last season’s Heisman Trophy winner for most of the day, only to lose its grip on him late.

-Young’s clutch play rescued Alabama on an uncharacteristically sloppy day when the Crimson Tide (2-0) struggled with penalties and dropped passes and was forced into six consecutive punts in one stretch.
+Young’s clutch play rescued Alabama on an uncharacteristically sloppy day for the Crimson Tide (2-0), who struggled with penalties and dropped passes and was forced into six consecutive punts in one stretch.
 Texas (1-1) stuffed Alabama on fourth-and-inches late to set up a go-ahead field goal by Bert Auburn with 1:39 remaining.

+“When his best was needed, he was really good,” Alabama coach Nick Saban said of Young.
+“And that’s what we needed.”

-Young also spoiled what could have been a program-defining victory for Texas and second-year coach Steve Sarkisian.
+Young also spoiled what could have been a program-defining victory for Texas and Sarkisian after last season’s 5-7 finish.
 Longhorns quarterback Quinn Ewers was knocked out with a shoulder injury at the end of the first quarter.
+Sarkisian said Ewers had a sprained clavicle and would have more tests to determine how bad it is.

 The steady hand of backup Hudson Card and an inspired defense helped Texas build a 16-10 lead early in the fourth, and then drive for the lead again on Auburn’s fourth field goal of the day.